Did You Know?

-Tree Advice For Fall
+Tree Advice For All Seasons

 Action Alerts & Updates

 We continue to track several tree removal permits, demolition requests and zoning hearings.
-We also have filed complaints when developers have not provided adequate tree protection during zoning, demolition and construction.Now the County has enacted some changes to its oversight of Heritage Oaks and Significant Trees.
+We also have filed complaints when developers and others have not provided adequate tree protection during zoning, demolition and construction.
+In 2016 the County enacted some changes to its oversight of Heritage Oaks and Significant Trees as summarized by the Almanac.
+Here’s a link to the San Mateo County Tree Ordinance.

 Menlo Oaks Tree Advocacy Group